 4.14.
 Perl (Optional)

 Perl is an interpreted programming language.
-Perl is used to convert various text files into usable source code and for various source code checks.
+It is used to convert various text files into usable source code and for various source code checks, but it it is not required for general Wireshark development.
 Perl version 5.6 and above should work fine.

 Unix